Skip to main content

 The Returning Rider

 This is the most common person I talk to.
 You skated when you were younger — street skating, maybe some transition — and now you’re older, your knees tell you you’re older, and you want something you can cruise around the neighborhood on without feeling like you’re going to eat pavement every five minutes.
-You still want to feel alive on wheels.
+You’re not exactly a beginner.
+The muscle memory is in there somewhere, and you just need to find it.
+You just want to feel alive on wheels.

 You want the Pranayama.
 It’s my personal favorite board and our most popular deck for a reason.
 It’s what we call a double drop setup, meaning it sits super low to the ground, which makes pushing easy and the ride stable.